crzirbel/crzirbel.github.io/index.md

 </html>
 <img align="right" height="300" width="300" hspace="5" src="images/ChadHeadshot-6-modified.png">

 Hello!
 Welcome to my website.
-I am a postdoc at the University of Wisconsin.
+I am a research scientist at the University of Wisconsin.

 I am currently working with John Orrock and Brian Connolly asking how invasive shrubs and consumers, small mammals and deer, modify tree establishment and understory plant diversity in Midwestern forests spanning a rural-to-urban gradient.